Skip to main content

 The shoreline response to low-angle waves is a clear example in which negative feedbacks stabilise the shoreline by eroding the perturbations (see Sect.
 1.5.2).
 For high-angle waves, positive feedbacks promote the growth of perturbations, leading to self-organised patterns (see also Intermezzo 7.2).

 This page titled 8.4.4: Shoreline perturbation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.